Conquest dynasty: Scope of China (Zhongguo)

-According to Russian scholars S.V.
-Dmitriev and S.L.
-Kuzmin, despite the usage of the term "China", these empires were known officially by their respective dynastic name.
-Non-Han peoples considered themselves as subjects of the Yuan and Qing empires, and did not necessarily equate them to "China".
+According to scholar Sergius L. Kuzmin of the Russian Academy of Sciences, despite the Qing dynasty's usage of the term "China", these empires were known officially by their respective dynastic name.
+Non-Han peoples considered themselves as subjects of the Yuan and Qing empires and did not necessarily equate them to "China".
 This resulted from different ways of the Yuan and Qing legitimization for different peoples in these empires.
-Qing emperors were referred to as "Bogda Khan" by their Mongol subjects.
-According to Dmitriev and Kuzmin, the Liao, Jin, Yuan and Qing were multi-national empires led by non-Chinese peoples, to whom the conquered China or its part was joined.
+Qing emperors were referred to as "Khagan of China" (or "Chinese khagan") by their Turkic Muslim subjects (now known as the Uyghurs), as "Bogda Khan" or "(Manchu) Emperor" by their Mongol subjects, and as "Emperor of China" (or "Chinese Emperor") and "the Great Emperor" (or "Great Emperor Manjushri") by their Tibetan subjects, such as in the 1856 Treaty of Thapathali.
+It is pointed out that Tibetan subjects regarded the Qing as Chinese, unlike the Yuan which was founded by Mongols.
+According to Kuzmin, the Liao, Jin, Yuan and Qing were multi-national empires led by non-Chinese peoples to whom the conquered China or its part was joined.
+Nevertheless, American historian Richard J. Smith points out "China proper" (often designated 内地 meaning "inner territory" in Chinese) refers to the core eighteenth provinces of the Qing dynasty, but from a Manchu perspective, however, the concept of “China” (Chinese: Zhongguo; Manchu: Dulimbai Gurun) embraced the entire empire, including Manchuria, Mongolia, Xinjiang, and Tibet.

-The modern territorial claims of both the People's Republic of China based in Beijing and the Republic of China based in Taipei are derived from the territories held by the Qing dynasty at the time of its demise.
+The modern territorial claims of both the People's Republic of China, based in Beijing, and the Republic of China, based in Taipei, are derived from the territories that were held by the Qing dynasty at the time of its demise.
 The nationalistic concept of the Zhonghua minzu (Chinese nation) also traces its roots to the multiethnic and multicultural nature of the Qing Empire.

-Criticism

-Certain traits assigned by past scholars to "conquest dynasties" to distinguish them from "native" dynasties may not have been so distinguishing.
-An example is the "royal hunt", which, according to David M. Robinson, "originated in China in a complex legacy of venerable Central Plain polities of high antiquity."

-List of Non-Han dynasties

-This list includes only the major dynasties of China ruled by non-Han ethnicities, there were many other such dynastic regimes that ruled an area historically or currently associated with "China" not shown in this list.
-And not all non-Han regimes are seen as conquest dynasties, many of them are actually considered as "infiltration dynasties".
+Related

+Alternative views

+Former history professor Hugh R. Clark presents another view on the subject.
+In his formulation, Chineseness centered around the culture of the Central Plain built up over time.
+Each major Chinese dynasty represented the frontier of what was Sinitic, beyond which was considered uncivilized.
+When a new dynasty gained control of the Central Plain, elements of an outside culture would be added to what had come before.
+In this way, most Chinese dynasties, not just the Yuan and the Qing, can be regarded as conquest dynasties, even traditionally Sinitic ones such as the Zhou and the Qin.